kellyghui/koskella_lab_notebook/Daily Notes.md

 ## 9/25/25
 - Started FRS phage amplification with PT23
 - Diluted O/N culture in fresh medium, but bacteria did not grow up enough in the 2 hours so we ran out of time, restarting tomorrow
-- Started O/N from single colony for 99TK and PT23
+- Started O/N from single colony for 99TK and PT23 for glycerol stocks on Friday